destuar/Complete-CS-Degree/z_Obsidian Notes/Survival Analysis.md

 **Survival Analysis** is a statistical method for analyzing time-to-event data, where the outcome is the time until an event occurs.
-It handles censored observations and time-varying covariates.
+It handles [[Censored Data|censored observations]] and time-varying covariates.

 ### Key Concepts
 1. **Survival Function**
    $S(t) = P(T > t) = 1 - F(t)$
    - Probability of surviving past time t